 Four of us (three guys, one girl) are put in one room, three in the other.
 We are given shorts and a shirt to change in to, instead of a robe.
 There is no locker room or privacy barriers.
 Nor New Age music playing in the background.
 Nor even four beds; only one bed and three futons on the ground.
 The handlers kind of bow at us (Japan doesn’t have a monopoly on the bow) and leave us to change and get ready.

-Just as I am about to drop trow and let the junk hang low, the door swings back open and more maids and managers run about in our room, moving around some sheets and trying to upsell the 90 minute option.
+Just as I am about to drop trow, the door swings back open and more maids and managers run about in our room, moving around some sheets and trying to upsell the 90 minute option.
 They finally leave again.
 I change out of my clothes and hide my wallet in my t-shirt and put a water bottle on top of it so noise would be made if a masseuse tries to steal it.

 The four masseuses enter the room dressed in pink.
 Mine is an overweight 40-something year-old woman.